GoogleCloudPlatform/community/tutorials/gke-quickstart.md

 progress of this activity and others, click the [**Notifications**][spotlight-notification-menu] button in the navigation bar in the upper-right corner of the console.

-### Setup gcloud and kubectl credentials
+### Set up gcloud and kubectl credentials

-Get the gcloud credentials for the cluster that you created:
+Get the `gcloud` credentials for the cluster that you created:

 ```bash
 gcloud container clusters get-credentials [cluster-name] --zone [cluster-zone]